nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

    1. Test case: `friend --delete MrFeely`<br>
       Expected: No friend is deleted.
 Error details shown in the status message.
 Status bar remains the same.

-   1. Other incorrect delete commands to try: `friend --delete`, `...`
+   1. Other incorrect delete commands to try: `friend --delete`
       Expected: Similar to previous.

 ### Deleting a game